Name Alix Richards (given name Jo Pfander)

 Fiona: What TV shows/films do you enjoy watching?

-When I get a chance to watch television I enjoy The Walking Dead, Fear the Walking Dead, the CSI’s, Criminal Minds, the NCIS’s, America Unearthed and many shows on The History Channel.
+When I get a chance to watch television I enjoy The Walking Dead, CSI, Criminal Minds, America Unearthed and other shows on The History Channel.
 When it comes to movies, anything with action (Fast and Furious, Bond, ect.).
 I also enjoy fantasy (Lord of The Ring trilogy, Star Wars, ect.).
-You’d think as a romance writer I’d be into those types of movies.
-I’m not.
-Not really.

 Fiona: Favorite foods / Colors/ Music

-Italian and Mexican foods, a huge fan of pizza.
-Can eat it day in and out.
-I love red, have from as far back as I can remember (my mother said it was my favorite from the beginning).
+Italian and Mexican, a huge fan of pizza.
+Can eat that day in and day out.
+I love red, have from as far back as I can remember.
 As for music, it depends.
-I pretty much love all music, but my all time faves are Def Leppard, Bon Jovi, Duran Duran, Led Zepplin, Fleetwood Mac, Stevie Nicks, Nickelback, The Eagles, Halestorm, Evanescence, Daivd Bowie, to name just a few.
+I pretty much love all music, but my all time faves are Def Leppard, Bon Jovi, Duran Duran, Led Zepplin, Fleetwood Mac, Stevie Nicks, Nickelback, The Eagles, Halestorm, Evanescence, to name just a few.

 Fiona: If you were not a writer what else would you like to have done?